fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

 The end user migration workflow is supported for automatically enrolled (DEP) hosts.

-To watch a GIF that walks through the end user experience for the end user migration workflow, in the Fleet UI, head to **Settings > Integrations > Mobile device management (MDM)**, and scroll down to the **End user migration workflow** section.
+To watch a GIF that walks through the end user experience during the migration workflow, in the Fleet UI, head to **Settings > Integrations > Mobile device management (MDM)**, and scroll down to the **End user migration workflow** section.

 In Fleet, you can configure the end user workflow using the Fleet UI or fleetctl command-line tool.